krz-077/chaos-monkey/README.md

 ## Considerations

 The proposed solution is guided by the scenario hints present in the document.
-Another naive solution that can be proposed, can reduce the pressure in the cluster.
+Another solution that can be proposed, can reduce the pressure in the cluster.
 Instead of having a standalone application like this one, it's possible to create a [k8s job](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).